Contextual safeguarding and extra-familial harm

 3. Be under the control and influence of others

-4. May have inappropriate clothing for the work they are performing, and/or a lack of safety equipment
+4. They may have inappropriate clothing for the work they are performing, and/or a lack of safety equipment

 5. Be collected very early and/or returned late at night on a regular basis